 (5) Establishment of an urban respite program for the purpose of preventing self-destructive activities and diverting (A) identified youth gang members, and (B) youths who are at risk of becoming gang members, for the purposes of reducing or eliminating incentives for those youths to participate in gang-related crime activities.

-(b) The Urban Corps Program shall operate within the agency for two years following the establishment of a contract with a community-based organization to administer the program.
+(b) The Urban Corps Program shall operate within the Office of Emergency Services for two years following the establishment of a contract with a community-based organization to administer the program.

-(c) This section shall be implemented to the extent that funds are available to the agency for this purpose.
+(c) This section shall be implemented to the extent that funds are available to the Office of Emergency Services for this purpose.